simranmishra1708/Social-Distancing-Detector/README.md

 Furthermore, by using an NVIDIA CUDA-capable GPU, along with OpenCV’s dnn module compiled with NVIDIA GPU support, our method was able to run in real-time, making it usable as a proof-of-concept social distancing detector.

-#### Github usually doesn't support files larger than 25 Mb.You can find the yolo weights in [My google drive](https://drive.google.com/file/d/1QrGGrZl-K2z9IH410o9oeGvbKdIDjGIS/view?usp=sharing)
+#### Github usually doesn't support files larger than 25 Mb.
+So I have saved the yolo weights files in [My google drive](https://drive.google.com/file/d/1QrGGrZl-K2z9IH410o9oeGvbKdIDjGIS/view?usp=sharing).
-* Download it & move to yolo-coco folder.